 Allows local governments to prohibit or regulate and license commercial nonmedical marijuana

-If commercial marijuana activities aren’t allowed in Carlsbad now, why does the city need to change its laws and enact CMC Chapter 8.90?
+If commercial marijuana activities weren’t previously allowed in Carlsbad, why did the city change its laws and enact CMC Chapter 8.90?

 The change in wording is recommended due to three recently passed state laws.
 The Medical Marijuana Regulation and Safety Act, effective Jan.
 1, 2016, the Adult Use of Marijuana Act, effective Nov.
 8, 2016, and the Medicinal and Adult-Use Cannabis Regulation and Safety Act, effective June 27, 2017, created regulations and licensing requirements for marijuana growing, sales and use.
 The state laws give cities the authority to prohibit commercial marijuana activities.
 To preserve local control over this issue and prevent the state from issuing licenses for marijuana businesses to operate in Carlsbad, the City Council is required to change the language in its municipal code to expressly prohibit those activities.

 What cities have enacted local laws prohibiting or restricting marijuana?

 Within the County of San Diego, most jurisdictions ban all commercial marijuana activity, including cultivation, processing delivery and dispensaries: